FC Bayern Munich 1–2 Norwich City F.C. (1993): Background

-The UEFA Cup was an annual football club competition organised by UEFA between 1971 and 1999, for eligible European football clubs.
+The UEFA Cup was an annual football club competition organised by UEFA between 1971 and 2009, for eligible European football clubs.
 Clubs qualified for the competition based on their performance in their national leagues and cup competitions.
-It was the second-tier competition of European club football, ranking below the UEFA Champions League.
+Until a format change in 1990, it was the second-tier competition of European club football, ranking below the UEFA Champions League.
 The 1993–94 UEFA Cup was played as a knockout tournament; in each round teams contested two-legged ties, from which the team who scored the most goals across the two matches progressed to the next round.

-This was Norwich City's first (and as of 2020, only) European campaign, achieved by virtue of finishing in third place in the 1992–93 FA Premier League, the competition's inaugural season, their highest-ever placing in the English football league system.
+This was Norwich City's first (and as of 2025, only) European campaign, achieved by virtue of finishing in third place in the 1992–93 FA Premier League, the competition's inaugural season, their highest-ever placing in the English football league system.
 The European campaign capped Norwich City's "great success" in the early 1990s.
 They had defeated Arnhem in the first round, winning 3–0 at home and drawing 0–0 at the Monnikenhuize in Arnhem.
 Going into the match, Norwich were in second place in the 1993–94 FA Premier League, seven points behind Manchester United and ahead of third-placed Arsenal on goal difference.
 The club were on an unbeaten run of nine matches in all competitions.